rositis/hierarchical_select/README.txt

 an item anywhere in the tree.
 Levels can be labeled, you can configure limit the number of items that can be selected, configure a title for the dropbox, choose a site-wide animation delay, and so on.
-You can even create new items and levels through Hierarchical Select.
+You can even create new items and levels through Hierarchical Select!

 Dependencies